 - Use a tool such as Google’s PageSpeed Insights to see how long it takes each page on your site to load at regular intervals.

 Working on your entire website design to improve the site speed can be challenging.
-You can get the help of design experts at our Dallas web design agency to improve useability and loading speed.
+You can get the help of design experts at our web design agency to improve usability and loading speed.